-You can freeze cookies that get coated in powdered sugar, but it is best to freeze them before baking and coating.
+You can freeze classic Christmas cookies that get coated in powdered sugar (like Russian Tea Cakes) but it is best to freeze them before baking and coating.

 - Form the cookies and then place on a parchment lined baking sheet and freeze until solid.
 Transfer to freezer baggies.

-- When the dough is completely thawed, coat them in the appropriate coating and then bake as per the recipe.
+- When the dough is mostly thawed, coat them in the appropriate coating and then bake as per the recipe.

 Freezing Rolled and Cut Cookies

 For cookies that you roll out and then cut out with a cookie cutter, you have a few options…

 - You can make your dough, form it into a disk, and freeze the whole batch of dough in one piece.
 Be sure to wrap it well.

 - Thaw the dough overnight in the refrigerator.
 Roll, cut, and bake when you’re ready.

 - You can also pre-cut your dough and freeze the unbaked cookies on a baking sheet.
 Lay them out on a parchment lined pan to prevent sticking and put in the freezer until they are solid.
 Then transfer to a freezer safe container.
 Note: cut out cookies are more delicate than most, make sure to stash them in a safe spot in the freezer where they won’t get jostled.

 - When ready to bake, bake these cookies straight from the freezer.